Xinglab/rPGA/README.md

 Note rPGA requires a separate vcf file for each chromosome.
 They should be located in a directory and named 1.vcf, 2.vcf, 3.vcf,...

+Note if your vcf files are gzipped, use -g flag when running personalize, discover, and alleles functions (see Usage).

 and then run:

     $ rPGA genotype add /path/to/genotype_directory